kbss-cvut/fta-fmea-ui/doc/user-manual.md

 ![modify_component_FMs](https://user-images.githubusercontent.com/94048408/176164399-68c890ca-7bb7-4482-8068-4ef53e9f702e.png)

 The last function of the "Diagram Options" bar is the possibility to link several components together.
 This feature of the FTA/FMEA tool allows defining how component assemble into wholes (subsystems or systems).
 To enable the function, there must be at least two components defined in the system.
 Defining that a component is linked to other component means that the first is part of the latter.
-The tool opens a drop-down list when the user clicks the "Linked Component" datafield from which the user can select any other component to indicate, that the two components are linked.
+When the user clicks the "Linked Component" datafield, the tool opens a drop-down list from which the user can select any other component to indicate, that the two components are linked.
 FTA/FMEA tool shows the result of component linking visually by means of the part-whole (aggregation) relationship of the UML language.
+In the picture below, component 1 is highlighted and linked to component 2, indicating that part of component 2 is component 1.

 ![modify_component_link_component](https://user-images.githubusercontent.com/94048408/176166171-083b0faf-0d86-4334-abd6-b9323c7d32bf.png)